It is since we saw Bambi's mother fall to the ground that we began to understand the concept of death.

 While on a practical level the discovery opens up new possibilities for medical science, the bigger question (why do some genes activate after death?)
 Is a mystery.

 Noble believes that the key is to be found in the type of genes that reactivate after being in a lifelong sleep: many of them are linked to normally inhibited functions and activities.
-For example, upon death, the gene that tells cells to produce a spinal column is reactivated (and since there is already one, there is no reason to make another grow.
+For example, upon death, the gene that tells cells to produce a spinal column is reactivated (and since there is already one, there is no reason to grow another one.

-In short, if the reason for the reactivation genetics "post mortem" remains unknown, what is now evident is that death is a much more complicated process than we thought.
+In short, if the reason for the reactivation genetics “post-mortem” remains unknown, what now appears evident is that death is a much more complicated process than we thought.

-Apparently, the cells of our body do not stop working "tout court".
-They just stop working in synergy.
-The study of what happens in the hours and days just following death is a completely new frontier.
+The cells of our body, it seems, do not stop working "tout court".
+They just stop working together.
+The study of what happens in the hours and days immediately following death is a completely new frontier.

-"I call it the sunset of death," says Noble.
-“Where does the breakdown take place between the cells and the whole functioning organism?
+“I call it the sunset of death,” says Noble.
+“Where does the breakdown occur between the cells and the entire functioning organism?
 This is a great question.
-Nobody knows."
+No one knows."